Joseph Priestley House: Settling in

-Priestley seems to have yearned for a more cosmopolitan community than Northumberland provided, writing to his sister that it was "seemingly almost out of the world" and complaining that he had to wait a week for news.
+Priestley yearned for a more cosmopolitan community than Northumberland provided, writing to his sister that it was "seemingly almost out of the world" and complaining that he had to wait a week for news.
 He wrote to his friend John Vaughan: "We know but little more than we did when we left you of European affairs."

-In the winter of 1794–95, Priestley wrote to friends that his situation was very "distant from my original views" and "my time here is far from passing so agreeably as it did in England", yet he was "very thankful for such an asylum" and he attempted "to make the best of my situation".
+During the winter of 1794-1795, Priestley wrote to friends that his situation was very "distant from my original views" and "my time here is far from passing so agreeably as it did in England", yet he was "very thankful for such an asylum" and he attempted "to make the best of my situation".
 In his letters to friends back in Britain, Priestley consistently referred to himself as an exile and to England as his real home.

-Mary was happier with the couple's situation and wrote to William Vaughan: "I am happy and thankful to meet with so sweet a situation and so peaceful a retreat as the place I now write from.
+His wife was happier with the couple's situation and wrote to William Vaughan: "I am happy and thankful to meet with so sweet a situation and so peaceful a retreat as the place I now write from.
 Dr. Priestley also likes it and of his own choice intends to settle here, which is more than I hoped for at the time we came up...This country is very delightful, the prospects of wood and water more beautiful than I have ever seen before and the people plain and decent in their manners."

-Priestley's son Joseph Priestley Jr. was a leading member of a consortium that purchased 300000 acre of land along Loyalsock Creek (between the North and West Branches of the Susquehanna River).
+Priestley's son, Joseph Priestley Jr., was a leading member of a consortium that purchased 300000 acre of land along Loyalsock Creek (between the North and West Branches of the Susquehanna River).
 Shortly thereafter, Thomas Cooper, a friend of Joseph Priestley's, published a pamphlet in Britain titled Some Information Respecting America, meant to encourage others to settle in Pennsylvania and offering instructions on how to do so.
 It detailed a clear plan for establishing and financing a settlement.
 The French translation, Renseignemens sur l'Amérique, was, according to one scholar, "carefully phrased in legal terminology" and "lucidly outline[d] an ambitious financial venture".
 However, it is unclear whether Cooper's scheme was related to the lands that the younger Priestleys had purchased.

 Apparently technically unrelated to either of these schemes, but influenced by Cooper's, poets Samuel Taylor Coleridge and William Wordsworth, full of idealism and angered at Priestley's treatment in Birmingham, intended to emigrate to America and establish a utopian community which they called "Pantisocracy" (derived from the Greek for "equal rule of all").
 They assembled twelve couples who were interested not only in demanding physical labor but also in a life of the mind, but none of them had enough money to embark on the project, which required much capital.
 Therefore, the poets undertook a lecture tour of England to raise funds; however, they never generated enough money and never emigrated.
 The utopia was not built and few immigrants arrived in Northumberland as a result of Cooper's schemes.